A New Quantum Data Processing Inequality: Concluding remarks

 $\mu(\cdot)$ is a measure of total classical and quantum correlations and takes its maximum value on two perfectly correlated bits.
 This implies that $\mu(\cdot)$ is not well-behaved under (even one bit of) classical communication.
 It is tempting to look for a measure of \emph{quantum} correlation with the above properties that vanishes on classically correlated states.
 In that case we could use such a measure to study the problem of entanglement distillation under LOCC maps.
 Even proving the nonexistence of such a measure would be interesting. \\

-\textbf{Acknowledgements.} The author is thankful to Amin Gohari for introducing~\cite{KangUlukus}, and to Yury Polyanskiy for sending a copy of~\cite{Polyanskiy}.
+\textbf{Acknowledgements.} The author is thankful to Amin Gohari for introducing~\cite{KangUlukus}, to Yury Polyanskiy for sending a copy of~\cite{Polyanskiy}, and to Saleh Rahimi-Keshari for sharing Example~\ref{example:hermitian}.
 The author is also grateful to the unknown referee who pointed an error in the statement of Theorem~\ref{thm:common-data}.
 This research was in part supported by National Elites Foundation and by a grant from IPM (No.\ 91810409).